QuickBooks Blog

 Profit and loss statement example

-In the image above, we can see that all of the sales revenue, expenses, and taxes are listed, equalling the net income for the year.
+In the image below, we can see that all of the sales revenue, expenses, and taxes are listed, equalling the net income for the year.
 This will later coincide with the balance sheet you previously created in that the net income will appear in the retained earnings line item on the balance sheet.

 When to use a balance sheet and profit and loss statement